ATLAS100 -- I. A volume-limited sample of supernovae and related transients within 100 Mpc: Results and Discussion

 \subsubsection{Redshift completeness of galaxy catalogues and implications for completeness}

 We have used a combination of host galaxy redshifts and redshifts derived from the transient (or its host) during follow-up.
 Here we consider our completeness due to both of these selection effects.

 The redshift completeness fraction, or RCF, is defined as the fraction of SN host galaxies with known spectroscopic redshift information (prior to the discovery of the transient) relative to the total number of transients in the sample.
 Every transient in the sample has a securely identified host galaxy detected in optical imaging.
 We find no case of a transient which has a redshift within the $z\leq0.025$ limit that has either no detection of a nearby host or is separated by a large spatial extent ($R_{\rm proj}\geq50$\,kpc) and has a discrepant redshift.
-Essentially, every transient can be associated with a host that can be optically identified.
+Essentially, almost every transient is associated with a unique host that can be optically identified.
+In a handful of rare cases (\SNxx{2019be}, \SNxx{2019bkc} and \SNxx{2020ags)}, the location of the transient is within a cluster of galaxies where a unique host association is not obvious.
+However, the redshift of the transient inferred from the classification spectrum is consistent with the spectroscopic redshift of the potential hosts, and is thus secure.
 Therefore the RCF is a measure of the redshift completeness down to a galaxy brightness, or mass, limit.
 The RCF is expected to be fairly high in the local volume, falling off steeply as a function of distance and host galaxy luminosity \citep{2020ApJ...895...32F}. \cite{2018ApJ...860...22K} estimated an RCF of $\sim 80\%$ for $z \leq 0.03$, corresponding to a distance of $\sim 130\,$Mpc.
 The ATLAS100 sample has a RCF of $83\%$; i.e. prior host galaxy redshifts were not available for $17\%$ of the spectroscopically classified transients in the sample.
 This is consistent with previous expectations for RCF in the local volume \citep{2018ApJ...860...22K,2020ApJ...895...32F}.
 For this $17\%$, the redshifts come mostly from the broad lines of the SN; e.g. from the redshift derived through the cross-correlation of the spectrum in \textsc{snid}.
 We examine the distribution of host galaxy magnitudes with and without a prior catalogued redshift in Figure~\ref{fig:sherlock_mags}.
 It is clear that the hosts identified by \sherlock\ without a catalogued redshift represent a fainter population, as expected.
 Finally, we examine the redshift completeness of the NED Local Volume Sample \citep[NED-LVS;][]{2023ApJS..268...14C} and LASr \citep{2020MNRAS.494.1784A} catalogues, the two major sources for a host galaxy spectroscopic redshift for \sherlock\ within 100\,Mpc (Figure~\ref{fig:sherlock_cat}).
 NED-LVS is a subset of NED consisting of $\sim 2$ million galaxies within 1000\,Mpc.
 We cleaned the NED-LVS catalogue by removing photometric redshifts, and any redshifts marked with an ``unreliable'' qualifier.
-The dashed line, representing $z^2$, indicates the volume normalized to the bin at $z=0.01$, since at low redshift the distribution of galaxies is governed by the Local Group and Virgo Supercluster.
+Figure~\ref{fig:sherlock_NED_LASr} shows the redshift distribution of galaxies in the NED-LVS and LASr catalogues within $z \leq 0.03$.
+The dashed line representing volume is scaled to the redshift bin at $z=0.01$, since at low redshift the distribution of galaxies is governed by the Local Group and Virgo Supercluster.

 We also consider any other kinds of transients we may be missing within 100\,Mpc.
 The possibilities for missing transients are: \begin{itemize} \item Very remote transients: unclassified transients with a projected separation higher than $50\,$kpc from their hosts (since if they were classified on the TNS, a redshift would be available).